Applying to the MBA International program of AUEB

 According to the EU-Eurobarometer Special Survey, around 51 % of the Greek population speaks English.
 Thus, as an International student you will not face difficulties in communication.
 At the moment, no Greek courses are given by the MBA International Program.
 Nevertheless, we encourage our International students to learn Greek since it will help them cope more effectively in their day-to-day activities.
 For that matter, there are both public and private institutions, which offer Greek language courses.

 The tuition fees for attending the Part time program amount to 9,900 euros.

 The cost of living in Athens amounts to approximately 400 -700 Euros.
 This is estimated as follows:

 - Other expenses: 50-130 euros

 Please note that all participants of the program have a student card, through which they can enjoy breakfast, lunch and dinner at the student cafeteria during the week at a cost of about 2 euros per meal.
-Program participants also get a transport card, with significant reductions in bus, fairs, etc. Finally, all students have health insurance.
+Program participants also get a transport card, with significant reductions in means of transportation, fairs, theaters, cinemas etc.

 Waiving of courses